 And then there is one of my best friends, Amy, mum of two beautiful children.
-Amy did persue her career.
-A five- day a week job sqeezed into four days and many hours working when the kids are in bed.
-Her choice yes, but she also needs to earn an income as it pays as much towards their bills as her husbands income, and life ain’t cheap, right?
-Needless I need to go into explaining the stresses of managing 4 peoples lives (yes, most of us manage our husbands as well as the kids and our own routines), how time- poor Amy feels and the first thing that has to give is time for ourselves.
+Amy did pursue her career and she’s done it brilliantly.
+She originally looked into using a company such as Go Au Pair to help out, but she (somehow?!) managed to squeeze a five-day-a-week job into four days, working many hours whilst the kids were in bed.
+Her choice yes, but she also needs to earn an income as it pays as much towards their bills as her husband’s income, and life ain’t cheap, right?
+I’m sure I don’t need to go into explaining the stresses of managing four people’s lives (yes, most of us manage our husbands as well as the kids and our own routines).
+You can all imagine how much of a toll this must take on Amy, and how the first thing that has to give will be time for herself.
 Exercise, when?
-And guess what, my beautiful friend also feels inadequate: that she is spreading herself too thin, that there is not enougn 1-1 time with either of her children when they might need it.
-And then there is everybody’s (often, well meaning) advice of how she could improve her lifestyle…. when often getting through a week is all that she can think of!
+And guess what, my beautiful friend also feels inadequate: that she is spreading herself too thin, that there is not enough one-on-one time with either of her children when they need it.
+And then there is everybody’s (often, well-meaning) advice of how she could improve her lifestyle…. when often getting through a week is all that she can think of!

 And then there are my beautiful friends who have not given birth to children, out of choice or perhaps they wanted to become mothers and they had to come to terms with the heart breaking reality that it wasn’t going to happen for them.
 Either way, a massive, life- changing ‘thing’ having to come to terms with and make peace with.
 I know many of my beautiful female friends who have not become mothers (a better way to say than ‘childless’ as I don’t agree in the ‘less’) feel judged, by other women and men.
 They’re made to feel that they ‘don’t really know what its like’, or that they ‘just have no idea about the stresses…’.
 And they will never have an answer to the big question: “Am I missing out big time?”